 Kinuta Park cherry blossoms: My first spring visit

 The Kinuta Park cherry blossoms are incredible.
 That is what I discovered in 2024.
 They are among the best in Tokyo.
-If you are a hanami lover, check them out.
-Let’s delve deeper into what makes them the perfect spring destination.
+Hanami lovers need to check them out.
+Let’s delve into what makes them the perfect spring destination.

 My wife and I decided to go to the park by car.
 Why?
 Because it is about a 20-minute walk from the closest train station.
 But as we went on a beautiful day and it being a weekend, it was a massive traffic jam!
 What normally takes twenty minutes took us nearly an hour.